mnot/ietf-comments/README.md

 Both can be used to create GitHub issues for the comments they find.
 When used properly, they can help automate formerly tiresome tasks.

-For IESG and directorate comments, this tool uses the [IETF Comment Markdown format](#format), which is similar to the semi-structured format that ADs and directorates use now.
+For IESG and directorate comments, this tool uses the [IETF Comment Markdown format](https://github.com/mnot/ietf-comments/tree/main/format.md), which is a semi-structured format that is similar to that which ADs and directorates use now.
 Ideally, they will create comments in that format for easy processing, but even when they don't, most comments can easily be transformed into it for processing.

 ## Installation